A New Way Forward for

 If you are an independent voter looking for pragmatic, centrist solutions, you’re not alone.

-CIVPAC supports public policy that is economically efficient, fair, protects individual freedom, and is politically realistic, and candidates whose positions reflect these principles.
+CIVPAC supports public policy that is economically efficient, fair, protects individual freedom, and is politically realistic—operating within strong democratic institutions and a stable international order.
+We support candidates whose positions reflect these principles.
 These principles often conflict, and our positions reflect an effort to balance them.

-We focus on incentives and tradeoffs, favor market-based solutions where possible, and support government action when necessary to address market failures, expand opportunity, and maintain the consent of the governed over time.
+We focus on incentives and tradeoffs, favor market-based solutions where possible, and back government action when necessary to address market failures, expand opportunity, maintain the consent of the governed, and sustain the institutional and international conditions required for effective governance.

 → Learn more about our philosophy